vrischmann/hutil/README.md

 You can get a logging middlware this way:

-    m := hutil.NewLoggingHandler(nil)
+    m := hutil.NewLoggingMiddleware(nil)

-You can configure the handler by providing a `hutil.LoggingOptions` struct:
+You can configure the middleware by providing a `hutil.LoggingOptions` struct:

-    m := hutil.NewLoggingHandler(&hutil.LoggingOptions{
+    m := hutil.NewLoggingMiddleware(&hutil.LoggingOptions{
         WithExecutionTime: true,
     })